 Strategy/ Activity # Description Students to be Served Proposed Expenditures 3.1 Parent Engagement a.
 Site-based parent training and student opportunities, including a variety of parent engagement events, will be implemented based on identified site-based parent and student requests captured through the Community Schools and ELAC needs assessments.
 Meetings may also be held virtually via Zoom/Google Meets as well as in person to accommodate additional participants if necessary.
 EL parents will be invited for additional training regarding ELD instruction, ELPAC testing, and primary language materials.
 This includes but is not limited to, Family Nights (literacy, math, etc.) and other interactive parent events.
-All Students (prioritizing these subgroups): Students with Disabilities Hispanic Socioeconomically Disadvantaged White English Learners 540.00 Title I Parent Involvement 3010 1902 4000-4999: Books And Supplies Parent Support Materials 400.00 LCFF Suppl/Conc 0707 1000-1999: Certificated Personnel Salaries Parent MeetingTeacher Hourly 315.00
+All Students (prioritizing these subgroups): Students with Disabilities Hispanic Socioeconomically Disadvantaged White English Learners 685.00 Title I Parent Involvement 3010 1902 4000-4999: Books And Supplies Parent Support Materials 110.00 LCFF Suppl/Conc 0707 1000-1999: Certificated Personnel Salaries Parent MeetingTeacher Hourly b.
+Parent centers/areas will be available to support parent communication in their primary language, including the use of computers, a printer, extended library access, and print resources.
+A Parent Room will be established through Community Schools funding to have a place for parent classes to be held. c.
+All parents and staff will have leadership opportunities through participation in advisory Title I Basic 3010 2000-2999: Classified Personnel Salaries Classified Hourly- Childcare/Supervision 100.00 LCFF Suppl/Conc 0707 4000-4999: Books And Supplies committees (i.e., ELAC, SSC, CS Council, and parent planning groups).
+All families are invited to attend school site informational meetings.

-- Parent centers/areas will be available to support parent communication in their primary language, including the use of computers, a printer, extended library access, and print resources.
-A Parent Room will be established through Community Schools funding to have a place for parent classes to be held. - All parents and staff will have leadership opportunities through participation in advisory committees (i.e., ELAC, SSC, CS Council, and parent planning groups).
-All families are invited to attend school site informational meetings. - GH will provide translation, refreshments, printed materials/resources, and childcare for all parent engagement opportunities. - Materials, incentives, and refreshments for Parent Night activities such as - Trunk-N-Treat Carnival, Literacy/Math/STEAM Nights, Movie Nights, Family Dances/Game Nights, Family Walks to Support 100-Mile Club, Talent Show events, and Community Schools classes, trainings, and activities will be available to encourage participation. - f.
-A translator clerk-typist will be utilized to translate materials for parent meetings and be available to communicate in Spanish with parents as needed. - g.
+- GH will provide translation, refreshments, printed materials/resources, and childcare for all parent engagement opportunities. - Materials, incentives, and refreshments for Parent Night activities such as - Trunk-N-Treat Carnival, Literacy/Math/STEAM Nights, Movie Nights, Family Dances/Game Nights, Family Walks to Support 100-Mile Club, Talent Show events, and Community Schools classes, trainings, and activities will be available to encourage participation.
+Supervision will be incorporated by classified staff to assist with high volume of parent participation to ensure additional safety measures. - A translator clerk-typist will be utilized to translate materials for parent meetings and be available to communicate in Spanish with parents as needed (coverage for SST, 504, and IEP meetings included) - g.
 An emphasis will be placed on assisting parents in understanding academic standards and various district and state assessments used to measure student learning to help families identify strategies to support students at home.